-Earlier this year, Gartner predicted that worldwide IT spending will rise to $3.7 trillion in 2018 - the highest increase in more than a decade.
+Earlier this year, Gartner predicted that worldwide IT spending will rise to $3.7 trillion - the highest increase in more than a decade.
 When you think about digital transformation, though, which areas of your business come to mind?

 For most people, a digital transformation strategy is about technology – using it to support the development of new products and services.
 This is partly right, but it is not the full story.

 Digital transformation is more than one story

 Deloittes 2018 Global Human Capital Trends places a big emphasis on the development of new skills and abilities to support the new responsibilities of business.
 The ‘Rise of the Social Enterprise’ means that organisations are now considered global citizens, and they need to make an impact at many different levels of society.
 This includes the economic, the environmental and the social (not least, the wellbeing of their workforce).

 Leaders of organisations are so influential now, with new digital technologies and a global economy at their fingertips.
 That they are now being called to fill the vacuum of political leadership.
 That is a lot of responsibility!

 There is no point in building a business around new technology if we don’t put equal emphasis on developing human skills to exploit these new opportunities.
 After all, technology can’t do everything – yet!

 From learning and development to lifelong learning

 The responsibility for this shift in learning falls to HR and training and development teams.
 But what exactly is this shift and how can we support L&D to do it well?

 Careers in the 21st century are changing rapidly.
 We are way beyond a job for life; we are even way beyond the traditional notion of career.
 Careers are not as orderly as they once were: career breaks, career pivots, and jumping around industries are now commonplace.
 Careers are being viewed as individual development experiences, with each experience offering the chance to acquire new skills and new perspectives.